michaeljclark/vf128/README.md

 to fit the exponent value and its leading sign bit.

-The mantissa is stored following the exponent as a little-endian unsigned integer with explicit leading 1 added, and trailing zeros removed so that it can be stored in the minimum number of bytes.
+The mantissa is stored following the exponent as a little-endian unsigned integer with explicit leading one added, and trailing zeros removed so that it can be stored in the minimum number of bytes.

 - `inline = 0`